-After Zechariah’s series of visions were complete, the Lord directed him to go collect a gift from the silver and gold brought back from Babylon and take it to the house of the high priest, Joshua.
+After Zechariah’s series of ten visions were complete, the Lord directed him to collect a gift of silver and gold from the returning exiles from Babylon, to take to the house of the high priest, Joshua.

 11 Take the silver and gold, make an elaborate crown, and set it on the head of Joshua the son of Jehozadak, the high priest.
 12 Then speak to him, saying, ‘Thus says the Lord of hosts, saying: